Creux de l'Enfer

-The Creux de l'Enfer is a contemporary art center located in Thiers, France.
+The Creux de l'Enfer is a contemporary art center located in Thiers' Vallée des Usines, France.
 It opened in 1988 in a former cutlery factory which closed in 1956.

 The art center was directed by Laurence Gateau from 1988 to 1999, by Frédéric Bouglé from 1999 to 2018, and since 2018 by Sophie Auger-Grappin.
 It offers a varied and multidisciplinary quarterly program.
 The exhibitions present sculpture, photography, painting as well as video installations.